the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Foundations/StatusCodes.md

 The server will return this in contrast to a 100-Continue, which is expected, if the client should not proceed to send the representation.

 ## 422 (Unprocessable Entity)
-Indicates that the *server understands the content type of the request entity*, *and the syntax of the request entity is correct*, **but it was unable to process the contained instructions**.
+Indicates that **the server understands the content type of the request entity, and the syntax of the request entity is correct, but _it was unable to process the contained instructions_**.

 ## 425 (Too Early)
 Indicates that **the server is unwilling to risk processing a request that might be replayed, which creates the potential for a replay attack**.

+Can be used for *Rate limiting* and to prevent *Brute-force Attack*.

 ## 426 (Upgrade Required)
-Indicates that the server refuses to perform the request using the current protocol but might be willing to do so after the client upgrades to a different protocol.
+Indicates that the **server refuses to perform the request using the current protocol but might be willing to do so after the client upgrades to a different protocol**.

-The server sends an `Upgrade` with this response to indicate the required protocol(s).
+The server sends an `Upgrade` with this response to indicate the required protocol(s). *WebSocket, HTTPS etc.*

 ## 428 (Precondition Required)
 Indicates that the server requires the request to be conditional.